megalut/megalut/runs/great3/README.md

 - `python run_21_sim.py train-shear`
 - `python run_21_sim.py train-weight`

 These are both rather massive.
-The script uses multiprocessing, but this time the number of cpus is directly set into `run_21_sim.py` as it depends a bit on the structure of the dataset to generate.
+The script uses multiprocessing, but this time the number of CPUs is directly set into `run_21_sim.py` as it depends a bit on the structure of the dataset to generate.

 Optional: if you want to perform some validations, typically to test machine learning settings, you could also generate
 - `python run_21_sim.py valid-shear`